raul23/search-ebooks/README.rst

 `:information_source:`

-  Of the total eight PDF files, two are scanned ebooks that contain only
+  Of the total eight PDF files, two are files that contain only
   images: *Les Misérables by Victor Hugo.pdf* and *The Republic by Plato.pdf*.

 Search ebooks whose filenames satisfy a given pattern